Really-Simple-Plugins/really-simple-ssl/readme.txt

 Yes, default the plugin redirects permanently with [R=301].

 == Changelog ==
+= 2.3.1 =
+* Removed "activate ssl" option when no ssl is detected.

+= 2.3.0 =
+* After activation, you're asked if you want to enable
+* Added a notice if .htaccess is not writable

+= 2.2.20 =
+Fixed a bug in SSL detection

 = 2.2.19 =
 Changed followlocation in curl to an alternative method, as this gives issues when safemode or open_basedir is enabled.
+Added dismissable message when redirects cannot be inserted in the .htaccess

 = 2.2.18 =
 Fixed bug in logging of curl detection